 WHAT TO DO ~ Many folks wonder what there is to do at Camp Casey.
 Here is just a partial list: • Walk the miles of beachfront • Hike on miles of trails • Visit Washington State Park, Fort Casey and the Admiralty Head Lighthouse • Walk on the ferry to Port Townsend • Fly a kite (bring your own) • Play in the field, basketball, volleyball or tennis courts • Visit the outdoor heated pool • Check out the National Park Ebey’s Reserve (Casey is located inside this boundary)

 WHAT TO KNOW ~ • Quiet hours are from 10:00 p.m. to 7:00 a.m. • Fort Casey State Park (next door) closes at dusk, even to walkers and hikers.
-All park regulations and state laws are strictly enforced by the Park Rangers inside the park. • Smoking, alcoholic beverages, firearms, fireworks, candles and illegal substances are not allowed. • Pets are not allowed (with the exception of prescribed assistance dogs.) • Wading and swimming in the Puget Sound waters is prohibited (dangerousrip tide!) • No driftwood or marine life may be removed from the beach.
+All park regulations and state laws are strictly enforced by the Park Rangers inside the park. • Smoking, alcoholic beverages, firearms, fireworks, candles and illegal substances are not allowed. • Pets are not allowed (with the exception of prescribed assistance dogs.) • Because of a dangerous rip tide wading and swimming in the Puget Sound waters is prohibited • No driftwood or marine life may be removed from the beach.
 No driftwood may be burned at campfires. • The septic system is very fragile, only flush toilet paper down the toilets. • Respect the other guest groups staying at Camp Casey. • Drive slowly and carefully at all times on Casey roads.
 Speed Limit is 5 MPH. • Do not drag heavy tables or furniture across any floors or carpeted areas of the buildings or move furniture or mattresses. • The bluffs, ocean beach, hiking at night and concrete bunkers can be extremely hazardous.
 Be careful!